Witiko/doctoral-thesis/main.md

  [^6]: For subtoken sizes, we adopt the notation of @bojanowski2017enriching and
-       @grave2018learning For example, subtokens of size 3–6 are all subtokens whose size is 3, 4, 5, or 6.
+       @grave2018learning For example, subtokens of size 3–6 are all subtokens whose sizes are 3, 4, 5, or 6.

 In 2018, @grave2018learning produced the French and Hindi word analogy tasks.
 Furthermore, they also trained and publicly released fastText language models for 157 languages.
 Like @bojanowski2017enriching, they also neglected to optimize the subtoken sizes.
 Unlike @bojanowski2017enriching, they used subtokens of size 5--5 for all languages, noting that ``using character
-$n$-grams of size 5, instead of using the default range of 3--6, does not significantly decrease the accuracy (except for Czech).'' [@grave2018learning]
+$n$-grams of size 5 instead of using the default range of 3--6 does not significantly decrease the accuracy (except for Czech).'' [@grave2018learning]

 #### Experiments